-Oath Keepers leader gets 18 years for US Capitol riot
+Oath Keepers leader sentenced to 18 years for US Capitol riot

 “You, sir, present an ongoing threat and a peril to this country, to the republic and to the very fabric of our democracy,” Judge Amit Mehta told Rhodes at the sentencing.
 “You are smart, you are compelling, and you are charismatic.
 Frankly, that is what makes you dangerous.”

-Rhodes replied that he was a “political prisoner” and that he felt like the lead character in Franz Kafka’s ‘The Trial,’ whose guilt was foreordained.
+Rhodes replied that he was a “political prisoner” and that he felt like the lead character in Franz Kafka’s ‘The Trial,’ whose guilt was preordained.
 “My goal will be to be an ‘American Solzhenitsyn’ to expose the criminality of this regime,” he told the court.

 Prosecutors sought at least 25 years, describing the January 2021 riot as a “brazen attack" that threatened the “most important and vulnerable part of American democracy.”
 Mehta agreed with their claim that Rhodes had been a leader of the “insurrection” and agreed to classify his actions as terrorism, which drastically increased the length of the sentence.